 …You Want to Get Off The Beaten Path

-Crete is the largest Greek island and the fifth largest island in the Mediterranean.
-As such, there is so much to see and do here that you can easily get lost (the good kind of lost) and discover some of the island for yourself.
+Crete is the largest Greek island and the fifth-largest island in the Mediterranean.
+As such, there is so much to see and do here that you can easily get lost (the good kind of lost) and discover some of the islands for yourself.

 A popular way to travel the island is to rent a car and go on a Cretan road trip.
 This will allow you to see some of the smaller mountain villages and hidden tavernas that get missed by the folks who only go to the resort towns.
 Nature enthusiasts will love the gorgeous hiking opportunities on Crete as well.
 If you get outside of Chania and Heraklion, there’s so much more of Crete to explore.

 Choose Rhodes if…